delabassee/odl2021-lab/step/serialization-filter-v2.md

 You will get the below error message, but notice how the message defined in `CodeInjector.run()` is printed before the `ClassCastException`:

 ```
-Injected code executed, you have been hacked!
+Injected code executed!
+You have been Rick Rolled!
 Exception in thread "main" java.lang.ClassCastException: class Exploit cannot be cast to class Message (Exploit and Message are in unnamed module of loader 'app')
 	at SerializationServer.main(SerializationServer.java:27)
 ```

-Let's see how serialization filters can help address this issue.
+Let's see how serialization filters can protect our code from such issues.

 ## Serialization Filters